Rites of Passage for a Model Railway - 30: Non Locomotive Operations Horses for Courses*

 Long before passengers were considered, horse-drawn chaldron wagons took coal and other minerals to towns or ports in the North East and elsewhere, where minerals were mined and needed to be transported for processing.
 One such was at Neilston Bank in Renfrewshire, close to the Clyde.

-There are several images of draught horses employed in goods and coal yards in Bob Essery's book.
-Close together on pp.47 and 49 are some first rate views of horses in a goods yard situation.
+There are several images of draught horses employed in goods and coal yards in Bob Essery's book, "RAILWAY OPERATION FOR THE MODELLER Close together on pp.47 and 49 are some first rate views of horses in a goods yard situation.
 Page 47 (lower) shows a line of horse-drawn delivery vehicles on a queue at a weigh bridge - no computers or calculators then! - with an open wagon in front of the weigh office.
 Behind is a container drawn by a pair of horses with three shorter vehicles after.that.
 On page 49 (upper) are several laden horse-drawn vehicles at a Midland Railway goods warehouse, the nearest with its 'locomotive' power a cart laden with crates and a single horse.
 On page 71 the majority of delivery vehicles in the yard at Stewarts Lane, South East London are horse-drawn, the vehicle on the right being a steam lorry - the beginning of the end for draught horses?
 The top image of a Midland Railway coal yard shows lines of wagons, with a horse-drawn coal dray on the far left.
 The horse is only just visible in this monochrome image, where the front end is skewed.
 The back end is open to the wagon door for bagging direct from the wagon floor.

 What were the horses replaced with?
 The Mechanical Horse was no comical sci-fi solution...